prakashkmb12-afk/AI-Decision-Path-Detector/README.md

 ---

 ## Author
+Prakash K | Aspiring AIML Engineer

-Developed as an Enterprise AI Governance Solution for **PS-7.1 – The Decision Path Auditor**.
+Developed as an Enterprise AI Governance Solution for **The Decision Path Auditor**.